With frosty temperatures and dependable mountains of snow, Buffalo has come to be known as one of the winter capitals of the world.

 The sledding in Western New York is totally unparalleled.
 With its regular lake effect snow and chilly temperatures, Buffalo maintains the perfect powder for nearly the entire duration of the winter months.
-With more than13 official locations for prime sledding terrain, you'll never have far to go to hit the snow.
+With more than 11 highly rated locations for prime sledding terrain, you'll never have far to go to hit the snow.
 The top locations to keep in mind?
-Chestnut Ridge, Colden Tubing, and Shakespeare Hill in Delaware Park, all offer the best slopes in many peoples' opinions.
+Chestnut Ridge, Colden Tubing, and Shakespeare Hill in Delaware Park, all offer the fantastic slopes.

 The city boasts not one, but two different public ice rinks in the heart of downtown.
 There's Rotary Rink at Fountain Plaza in the middle of the city's Theatre District and the rink at Canalside, on the waterfront.
-Each hosts a festive Christmas tree lighting that's unparalleled to any within a hundred-mile radius, but that's for the holiday season.
+Each hosts a festive Christmas tree lighting that's unparalleled but that's for the holiday season.

-The rink at Fountain Plaza is open through mid-March at Canalside, the rink is much larger at three times the size of the rink in New York City's Rockefeller Center.
+The rink at Fountain Plaza is open through mid-March at Canalside, is much larger at three times the size of the rink in New York City's Rockefeller Center.